Par For Cinderella Excerpt

 Aidan stiffened.
 “A wave rocked her tour boat hard and sent her over the side.”

+The doctor’s shoulders relaxed marginally.
 “How do you know Casey?”
-His tone swept back to accusatory as he stared at the hand in Aidan’s grasp.
+His tone swept back to accusatory as he stared at Aidan.

 Protective.
 Maybe a boyfriend.